 Set the boundaries tight around these routines.
 Instilling the idea that ‘this is just the way we do things around here’, without compromise or changes, is a good habit for kids to learn.

-2. Prioritise healthy eating.
 It often feels like there are more theories on eating well than actual people to do the eating.
 So, I’ll leave what ‘healthy eating’ actually is up to you.
-Whatever your version is, however, the daily habit that matters the most is to make time for healthy eating.
-That means teaching our kids the habit of giving food our full attention.
+Whatever your version is, however, one of the daily habits for kids that matters the most is to make time for healthy eating.
+That means teaching kids the habit of giving food our full attention.

 So, sit down for meals, discourage snacking (unless snacking is your thing, in which case, sit down for snacks), and make time for educating kids about healthy food and healthy choices.
 Involve them in meal planning, shopping, preparing and even growing if you can.